retest/docs/docs/recheck-web/tutorial/upload-test-reports-to-rehub.md

 Test reports can be easily uploaded to [***rehub***](https://retest.de/rehub/).
 For this our existing test case has to be adjusted only slightly.
 It is possible to upload test reports when we execute the test locally or in a CI/CD environment.
 For the latter, you can follow [this description](travis-execute-ci.md) in order to execute your test with Travis CI.

+Remember to add the driver invoke for local executes and delete it to test with Travis CI.
+If you don't want to change this every time you execute your test locally, you can simply add the driver.exe to your [path](https://java.com/en/download/help/path.xml)

 To upload reports you will need a [retest account](https://sso.prod.cloud.retest.org/auth/realms/customer/account) to gain access to ***rehub***.
 After the initial registration, you will receive a 14-day trial.

 The first step is to modify the `setUp()` method in our existing test case to enable the upload to ***rehub***.
 There are two ways to achieve this: